 In many instances, the insurance company may dispute how much it owes a car accident victim.
 Most disputes can be resolved amicably through an out-of-court settlement.
 In a settlement, the injured auto accident victim forfeits the legal right to make a claim against any insurance company in exchange for compensation.
 If the dispute cannot be resolved, then a driver who has full tort coverage may file a claim and prove negligence and damages in court in order to establish a right to compensation.

-Contact the Law Offices of Edward McKarski, Bethlehem Lawyer
+Contact the Law Offices of Edward McKarski, Bethlehem Car Accident Lawyer

-For help in negotiating a settlement or litigating a court case, contact Bethlehem personal injury lawyer McKarski.
+For help in negotiating a settlement or litigating a court case, contact Bethlehem Car Accident Lawyers at the Law Offices of Edward J. McKarski.
 Our law firm offers personalized one-on-one attention for all car accident victims.